kemayo/leech/README.markdown

 ---

  * Fanfiction.net
+ * ArchiveOfOurOwn
+   * Yes, it has its own built-in EPUB export, but the formatting is horrible
+ * Various XenForo-based sites: SpaceBattles and SufficientVelocity, most notably
+ * DeviantArt galleries/collections
  * Sta.sh

- * DeviantArt galleries/collections
+Extending
+---

+To add support for a new site, create a file in the `sites` directory that implements the `Site` interface.
+Take a look at `ao3.py` for a minimal example of what you have to do.

 Contributing
 ---

-If you submit a pull request to add support for another site, I will nigh-certainly accept it.
+If you submit a pull request to add support for another reasonably-general-purpose site, I will nigh-certainly accept it.

 Run [EpubCheck](https://github.com/IDPF/epubcheck) on epubs you generate to make sure they're not breaking.